-Students will work in groups of 3 to 5; each student will get experience in working on real equipment, analyzing, and presenting data in a formal environment and working in groups.
-Students must be present in the lab during the laboratory session.
+Students will work in groups of 3 to 5; each student will get experience in working on real equipment, analyzing and presenting data in a formal environment and working in groups.
+Students must be present at the start of each laboratory period.

 Report guidelines are included in a separate document.
 Students must complete all tasks for the experimental period by the end of the lab session.
 No one will be permitted to stay in the laboratory past this time.
 With TA & Lab technician approval, students may be allowed to come in before the original start time of the lab.
-The TAs will be available in the lab throughout each lab session for questions and guidance.
+The TAs will be available in the lab throughout each lab session for questions.
 The instructor will be available for consultation by appointment.
-Permission of the course instructor will be required for changes in the schedule, or any other matter related to the course.
+Permission of the course instructor will be required for changes in the schedule.
 Note that employment interviews are not an acceptable reason for rescheduling laboratory work.
 Students must attend all laboratory periods; exceptions are only allowed with a medical certificate or with the permission of the instructor.
-If two days are missed for the same lab cycle, the student will have to do another experiment during the next lab cycle at a different class time.
+If two days are missed for the same lab cycle, the student will have to do another experiment during the next lab cycle with a different class time.